PhD Program in Philosophy

 7. Bibliography.

-The academic committee of the program will annually evaluate the research plan and the document of activities together with the reports that the tutor and the director must issue for this purpose.
+Annually, the program's academic committee will evaluate the research plan and the activities document, along with the reports issued by the tutor and director.

-The result of the evaluation, whether positive or negative, signed by the president of the committee, will be added to the student's file.
-A positive evaluation is an essential requirement for continuing in the program.
+The evaluation result, whether positive or negative, signed by the committee chair, will be added to the student's file.
+A positive evaluation is a prerequisite for continuing in the program.

 In the event of a negative evaluation, which must be duly justified, the doctoral candidate must be evaluated again within six months, for which purpose he or she must draw up a new research plan.
 In the event of a new negative evaluation, the doctoral candidate will be permanently withdrawn from the programme.
 To this end, the rector will issue the appropriate resolution, at the proposal of the academic committee responsible for the Doctoral programme or the body of the Doctoral School in which the Programme is registered.